tylertitsworth/5th-age-srd/Classes/Paladin.md

 _Special:_ You can choose Divine Domain a second time, if you wish, at 5th level or at 8th level.

 Choose one of the domains listed in the cleric's class talent list.
-You gain all the domain's advantages, including the ability to use the domain's invocation once per day.
+You gain all the domain's advantages, including the ability to use the domain's invocation once per full recovery.

 If the domain you choose is designed to help cleric spells and attacks, reinterpret the talent to help your paladin powers.
 You can use the domain's feats if you wish; reinterpret them similarly if necessary.